Office of Federal Grants

 - meeting particularly urgent community development needs.

-For the 2023 funding cycle, DLG will receive $25,726,812 for distribution.
+For the 2024 funding cycle, DLG will receive approximately $26 million for distribution.
 Funds are designated for various program areas including Community Projects, Community Emergency Relief Fund, Economic Development, Housing, Public Facilities Public Services (Recovery Kentucky).

 Who Can Apply: All cities and counties are eligible to apply for the funds with the exception of Ashland, Bowling Green, Covington, Elizabethtown, Henderson, Hopkinsville, Lexington-Fayette County, Louisville/Jefferson County Metro Government, and Owensboro.
 These entitlement communities receive CDBG funds directly from HUD.